ANALYTICS SOLUTIONS2025-12-26

 Although all of that earned him the reputation of a “Cool Dude”, it was not possible to follow his style in our Data Warehouse.
-So, I had to be the geek & explain to the team the way we name database objects here…
+So I had to be the geek & explain to the team how we name database objects here…

-An observation that I made based on this experience was that when we layout standards for everyone the progress is rapid.
-The computer industry has experienced the value of standardization for a long.
-When we standardized the formatting of a disk drive we got drives that could be read by both Unix and Windows systems, CDs, DVDs, Flash Drives, all have a standard format for information exchange.
-When we standardized the TCP/IP protocol we can connect all the computers and the internet was born!
-When we standardized the HTML protocol the world wide web was born.
-I could give you many more examples but you get the point.
+An observation I made from this experience was that when we set standards for everyone, progress is rapid.
+The computer industry has long recognized the value of standardization.
+When we standardized the formatting of a disk drive, we got drives that both Unix and Windows systems could read, as well as CDs, DVDs, and Flash Drives, all of which have a standard format for information exchange.
+When we standardized the TCP/IP protocol, we could connect all the computers, and the Internet was born!
+When we standardized the HTML protocol, the World Wide Web was born.
+I could give you many more examples, but you get the point.
 So why can’t we humans follow simple naming conventions?
-Particularly when it comes to naming table names and column names we suddenly get creative.
-It’s almost like we take for granted an authority to be different.
+Particularly when it comes to naming tables and columns, we suddenly get creative.
+It’s almost like we take for granted the authority to be different.

-When it comes to data modeling, especially in a multi-tier, team-based, fast-growing environment, the “Name” of an object really becomes crucial as it defines the objects.
+When it comes to data modeling, especially in a multi-tier, team-based, fast-growing environment, the “Name” of an object is crucial, as it defines the object.
 Naming objects becomes much more than just tagging a word to a face.
-Naming becomes complex when different people have different meanings for the same name and also have different names with the same meaning.
-Everyone has their own style that comes with the personality, personal preference as well as past experiences, like the one in my earlier story.
+Naming becomes complex when different people attach different meanings to the same name and also use other names with the same meaning.
+Everyone has their own style that comes from their personality, personal preferences, and past experiences, like the one in my earlier story.

-Let’s try to understand the principles behind naming conventions in database modeling (database design) with specific industry standards & examples.
+Let’s understand the principles behind naming conventions in database modeling (database design), with specific industry standards & examples.
 I am going to make this more generic & not specific to our environment.

 3 Principles of Naming Conventions

 By combining the words of names in a specific way, standardized data component names are created.
-The rules will vary for each organization, but the basic principles for developing rule sets are constant.
+The rules will vary by organization, but the basic principles for developing rule sets remain constant.
 What should I name my database?

-There are three kinds of rules that form a complete naming convention:
+Three kinds of rules form a complete naming convention:

 I. Semantic Rules:

-These are rules based on the meaning of the words used to name data components.
+These rules are based on the meanings of the words used to name data components.

-- Modifiers: can be that subject’s properties or qualifiers that are used interchangeably when naming data objects.
+• Modifiers: can be the subject’s properties or qualifiers that are used interchangeably when naming data objects.

-- Class Words: describe the type of data that a column or attribute contains.
+• Class Words: describe the type of data that a column or attribute contains.
 Class words data modeling is words that distinguish an individual category or classification of data or domain.
-This is a classification of the type of data or domain.
+This is a classification of the data type or domain.

 II.
 Syntax Rules: